saworz/widget-voice-text-input/README.md

     root 0x910, subw 0x0, time 47100795, (122,110), root:(172,197),
     state 0x10, button 9, same_screen YES`

+So we can use this button by passing argument --button "button9"

 How to run the code?
 ====================